 Which category is for you?

-In deciding which category of Higher Education Academy Fellowship to apply for at this stage in your career, you will need to determine which of the four Descriptors of the UKPSF is most appropriate to your practice and professional experience.
+In deciding which category of Advance HE Fellowship to apply for at this stage in your career, you will need to determine which of the four Descriptors of the UKPSF is most appropriate to your practice and professional experience.
 Each Descriptor sets out the requirements for a category of Fellowship as below:

 ASSOCIATE FELLOW (AFHEA)

 Associate Fellowship is for you, if you are typically: